ja837/FVS2/README.md

 1. Fantastic sound effects and background music added
 2. Better scoring - points are awarded relative to distance between stations
 3. Improved train allocation
-4. Improved goal allocation - now players will only receive completeble goals
+4. Improved goal allocation - now players will only receive completable goals
 5. Greated range of goals possible, including via stations
 6. Acronyms added to the map to help identify cities
 7. Train route displayed on map if train is selected